Copyright 1994 - 2023 Bill's Bible Basics

 "By faith Moses, when he was come to years, refused to be called the son of Pharaoh's daughter; Choosing rather to suffer affliction with the people of God, than to enjoy the pleasures of sin for a season; Esteeming the reproach of Christ greater riches than the treasures in Egypt: for he had respect unto the recompence of the reward.
 By faith he forsook Egypt, not fearing the wrath of the king: for he endured, as seeing him who is invisible."

 Hebrews 11:24-27, KJV

 As noted in the previous verses, if we are truly God-fearing Christians, then we need to recognize that we are pilgrims and strangers on this Earth; and that we are on our way to a much better country, that is, a Heavenly Country.
 As such, we must guard ourselves against embracing the same standards as the blind, materialistic, anti-God children of the world; many of whom have little, or no hope, for a much better life in the Heavenly Kingdom to come, ruled by God Himself.
-Such people have already chosen their god, and he is the exact same one who tempted Jesus Christ with the temporary things of this world during His forty days of prayer and fasting in the wilderness of Jordan, as we see by these verses:
+Such people have already chosen their god, and he is the exact same one who tempted Jesus Christ with the temporary things of this world during His forty days of prayer and fasting in the wilderness area of the Jordan River, as we see by this group of verses: